MrMemes20/RenaissancePack---A-Dying-Light-RPack-Extractor-and-Repacker/README.md

--If the texture is a regular texture, make sure you save it as DXT1 -If the texture is a NRM or SPC texture, you must save it as DXT5 -Make sure the name of your texture is "extractionrpack.dds"
+-If the texture is a regular texture, make sure you save it as DXT1 -If the texture is a NRM or SPC texture, you must save it as DXT5 -Make sure the name of your texture is "extractionrpack.dds" -Make sure that common_textures_0_pc.rpack is in the same folder as the program for extraction -Make sure that extractionrpack.dds is in the same folder as the program for repacking

 Please note the following:
 -This only works with common_textures_0_pc.rpack as of now